infoburp/clover/README.md

 (I'm assuming this isn't your first install, so you can work the rest out)

-Get the shell script to do clover specific magic:
+Become, root, then get the shell script to do clover specific magic:

+su
 wget https://raw.githubusercontent.com/infoburp/clover/master/clover.sh

 Then run it: